All Episodes

 I love water.

-And it's this stream, and it's a big body of water, beautiful trees, and it's like waterfalls.
+So I envision the most peaceful place I could ever be, and it's this stream, and it's a big body of water, beautiful trees, and it's like waterfalls.

 And I just put myself there.

-I don't really dwell on the pat past.
+I don't really dwell on the past.

 I move forward.